Welcome to today's edition of the Rush 24-7 podcast.

 He's judging the Miss America pageant.

-Uh it's a crummy job, but somebody has to do it.
+It's a crummy job, but somebody has to do it.

 But he'll be here tomorrow live from Las Vegas, Nevada.

-I'm here live today from our friends at WNTK New London, New Hampshire.
+I'm here live today from our friends at WNTK, New London, New Hampshire.

 So they've been part of the Rush family a long time.

-But even though we're here at Ice Station EIB, it's still the same telephone number, 1-800-282-2882.
+But even though we're here at Ice Station EIB, it's still the same telephone number: 1-800-282-2882.

-Uh speaking of which, breaking news from the Scotsman.
+Speaking of which, breaking news from the Scotsman.

-Now climate change scientists say ozone hole stops global warming.
+Now, climate change scientists say ozone hole stops global warming.

-Who'd have who'd have thought it?
+Who'd have thought it?

-And I got some emails from people offended uh at me for suggesting that the Saudis would have a beauty contest with the girls all lined up draped in black from head to toe.
+And I got some emails from people offended at me for suggesting that the Saudis would have a beauty contest with the girls all lined up draped in black from head to toe.

-But it is, in fact, uh true.
+But it is in fact true.

 So you can say, wow, wow, she has got really hot eyes.

-But otherwise you can't see anything else.
+But otherwise, you can't see anything else.

 I don't know.

-And uh I've got the picture here.
+And I've got the picture here.

-Um it's a Damascus goat.
+It's a Damascus goat.

-Uh what's the name of the goat here?
+What's the name of the goat here?

-Uh another one bites the dust.
+Another one bites the dust.

-He's out of here, he's done.
+He's out of here.

 What's this kind of talk?